mindspore-lab/mindone/examples/kohya_sd_scripts/README.md

 Prepare image files for learning data in any folder (multiple folders are also acceptable).
 Supported formats are `.png`, `.jpg`, `.jpeg`, `.webp`, and `.bmp`.

 You can specify the learning data in several ways, depending on the number of learning data, learning target, whether captions (image descriptions) can be prepared, etc. Kohya LoRA script supports three methods as follows.
-Choose a method and configure the datasets in a `.toml` file, which can be passed with the `--dataset_config` option to the training script.
+Choose a method and configure the datasets in a `.toml` file.
+It can be passed with the `--dataset_config` option to the training script.

 | Learning target or method | Script                  | DB / class+identifier | DB / Caption | fine-tuning |
 | ------------------------- | ----------------------- | --------------------- | ------------ | ----------- |
 | LoRA                      | `sdxl_train_network.py` | o                     | o            | o           |

-Here we take the Pokemon dataset as an example to explain the three learning data patterns.
+Here we take the [Pokemon_blip dataset]() as an example to explain the three learning data patterns.
 Please refer to [Config Readme](https://github.com/kohya-ss/sd-scripts/blob/main/docs/config_README-en.md) and  [Common Learning Guide](https://github.com/kohya-ss/sd-scripts/blob/main/docs/train_README-zh.md) from kohya's official repo for more details.

 #### 1. DreamBooth, class+identifier method (regularization images can be used)

 Learn by associating the learning target with a specific word (identifier).
 There is no need to prepare captions, each image is learned as if it was learned with the caption `class identifier`.

 For example, img711 to img715 in the Pokemon training set are butterflies, we can have the images in `data_path/butterfly` folder and train with the class identifier `Pokemon butterfly`.
-If using regulation images please prepare them in the same way.
+If using regulation images, please prepare them in the same way.

 ```
 data_path/butterfly